MatchdayGuide

 Getting to Hill Dickinson Stadium

 Hill Dickinson Stadium at Bramley-Moore Dock is about 2 miles north of Liverpool city centre.
 The nearest station is Sandhills on the Merseyrail Northern Line, a 15-minute walk from the ground.
-Shuttle buses run on matchdays between the station and the stadium.
+A shuttle between Sandhills and the stadium runs as an accessibility-only service for supporters with accessible needs (booked via Everton's Accessibility Team); general fans walk.
 The area is not as well served by public transport as a city centre ground, so plan your route in advance.

 Sandhills